alexanderniki/docsify-template/README.md

 # Docsify template
-Simple template for docsify sites.
+Simple template for docsify v.4 sites.

+## Basic configuration
+All pages are stored in the ./docs directory
+The homepage is ./docs/HOME.md